-With a GDP of $1,200 billion, Spain is the 4th economy of the EU - save for that of the United Kingdom - and the 14th in the world.
+With a GDP of $1,2 trillion, Spain is the 4th economy of the EU - save for that of the United Kingdom - and the 14th in the world.

 Spain is the 13th recipient of foreign investments in the world.